hirvitek/aws-iac/vpc/README.md

 and then on `--parametes-override` you can pass the key:

 ```
-MyParameter: vpcteststack-publicSubnet1-id
+MyParameter: /vpcteststack/publicSubnet1/id
 ```

 The naming schema is always the same:

 ```
-<Stack name in which the parameter belogs>-<name of the resource>-<type of value>
+/<Stack name in which the parameter belogs>/<name of the resource>/<type of value>
 ```

 # Module